naokazuterada/MarkdownTOC/README.md

 ### Indent

-You can set tabs or spaces for indentation.
+You can set indent prefix.

 ```
-# 4 spaces
+4 spaces
 <!-- MarkdownTOC indent="    " -->

 - foo